xogroup/toki-method-rabbit/README.md

     See the [BunnyBus configurations](https://github.com/xogroup/bunnybus/blob/master/API.md#config) for more information.

-  4. `"createConfiguration"`
+  4. `"inputConfiguration"`

     {{object}}

-    The mapping schema used to create the Rabbit message being published to the exchange. toki-method-rabbit leverages [toki-templater](https://github.com/xogroup/toki-templater) to support dynamic templating in your createConfiguration mappings.
+    The mapping schema used to create the Rabbit message being published to the exchange. toki-method-rabbit leverages [toki-templater](https://github.com/xogroup/toki-templater) to support dynamic templating in your inputConfiguration mappings.

 <!-- Customize this if needed -->
 Examples can be found in [the sample Toki config](test/sample-config.json).